Quintusnz/Math-Dash/Docs/Healthy-Habit-Loop-Prompt.md

   - Schedule times and days.
   - Choose channel (e.g., email, OS notification if supported).
 - Example messaging:
-  - “This could be a good moment for a quick 5-minute Math Dash with [ChildName].”
+  - "This could be a good moment for a quick 5-minute Ready Steady Math session with [ChildName]."
 - You should:
   - Check our current reminder/notification implementation.
   - Remove or redesign any direct child-targeted, high-pressure notifications.